 - Your record fits a “fail” profile in the contractor’s secret algorithms?
 No fly.

 According to the TSA’s Request for Information, “The system shall be able to identify if the mobile phone has been or is being ‘spoofed’ or had its Subscriber Identification Module (SIM) card swapped”.
-We’re not sure what that’s supposed to mean, but it suggests that you might not be allowed to use a cellphone with an open-source operating systems not rooted to Apple or Google, such as LineageOS, or a SIM purchased anonymously.
+We’re not sure what that’s supposed to mean, but it suggests that you might not be allowed to use a cellphone with an open-source operating system not rooted to Apple or Google, such as LineageOS, or a SIM purchased anonymously.

 Algorithmic profiling is required: “The process shall use data modeling/algorithms to identify multiple risk indicators of stolen, synthetic, or otherwise fraudulent identities….
 Indicators may be associated with a collected identity attribute and/or linked from